ad4rsh2701/Task-Manager-with-C/README.md

 NOTE: THIS REPO IS UNDER CONSTRUCTION
 # TASK MANAGER
-Based on C programming Language
+Based on C programming Language.
 The purpose of this repo is to achieve a basic Task Management System.

 ## What's this?